Illness doesn’t just happen; illness has causes, so to resolve illness, find and resolve the causes.

 What Can You Do?

 You must prioritize your emotional wellbeing, and that means embracing self-care.
 For many people, especially women, who’ve been taught to believe that self-care is synonymous with selfishness, such a suggestion may seem too indulgent to consider.
 If that’s true for you, I’m here to give you permission to take ten minutes a day to care for yourself.
 I promise those few minutes will only make you a better partner, parent, friend, or colleague, and they’ll certainly help you better cope with the stress in your life.

 So what does 10 minutes of real self-care actually look like?
 Give the suggestions below a go, and while you’re at it, take a few minutes to consider any areas of your like where you can eliminate stress.
-Even reducing a few regular demands can go a long way towards improving your mental health, which is a big step towards improving your physical health too.
+Even reducing a few demands on you can go a long way towards improving your mental health, which is a big step towards improving your physical health too: